devilishclover/Fractalizer/readme.md

 ```

 **Note:** FFmpeg is recommended for best video quality but the system will fall back to Python libraries if unavailable.

+**Automatic Duration Adjustment:** All animations are automatically ensured to be at least 5 seconds long.
+If your frame count and FPS would result in a shorter animation, the FPS will be automatically reduced to achieve the minimum duration.
 </details>

 <details>